charlie-vf/gay-street-games/README.md

 Purple:
 #ca92e0 is used for most of the body text and the menu links
-#6738b3 is used for most of the headings and the site logo
+#905ce2 is used for the headings,site logo & social media links

-^^^ after putting the site through an accessibility validator, the headings and site logo color was changed to #8656d4 to increase the color contrast ration from 2.9 to 4.5.
+The original color used for headings was #6738b3, however after putting the site through an accessibility validator, this proved too dark a shade against the black background.
+Changing to #905ce2 increased the color contrast ratio from 2.9 to just over 4.5.

 Variations on the above colors were used where the colors of the background images required it for visual accessibility, including using rgb opacity values.

 Blue:
-#a8d2d2 is used in the image-text for the about us and contact us pages
+#a8d2d2 is used in the image-text for the About Us and Contact Us pages

 Fonts